airpair/getting-started-with-event-data-and-keenio/post.md

 All cURL URL's will start with a format as follows:
 `https://api.keen.io/3.0/projects/<PROJECT_ID>/events/<EVENT_COLLECTION>?api_key=<READ_OR_WRITE_KEY>`

 Remember the Project ID and API Keys that were provided to us from our Project Overview page?
 We'll plug those into the URL above to start formatting our URL.
-Note that our URL may get a little unwieldy at times, however this is still the simplest method to demonstrate this tutorial, and as long as you break down the URL into different sections you should be able to follow along fairly easily.
+Note that our URL may get a little unwieldy at times, but this is still the simplest method to demonstrate this tutorial.
+As long as you break down the URL into different sections you should be able to follow along fairly easily.

 In this case, the base URL that we will use will be:
 `https://api.keen.io/3.0/projects/5509ba1f59949a13de470f54/events/servingsOfCoffee?api_key=D499FEABD15DB6383BBBFBAA735FD5C0`